hashgraph/hedera-sdk-reference/reference/examples/AccountCreateWithHTS.md

-# Create an account by transferring an NFT to a public key alias
+# Create an account by transferring HTS tokens to a public key alias

 This reference example is for HIP-542.